 The installation of a "Full size" Cable rig for Record Capability (RC) competitions, shall be a 10 mm type of cable with a minimum of 4 deflection pulleys.
-The competition area between two deflection pulleys for Slalom needs to be minimum 300m for Mode 1 (Continuous mode) and 290m for Mode 2 (Alternating mode).
+The competition area between two deflection pulleys for Slalom needs to be minimum 290m for Mode 1, also called the "alternating mode" (this is the default mofde), when running in Mode 2 also called the "continuous mode), a minimum length of 300m between the two pulleys is required for safety reasons.
 For Jump a minimum distance of 90m after the ramp is required.
 The rig shall have the power necessary to attain and maintain the required speeds.